earthly/website/blog/_posts/2021-10-22-bash-string.md

 ### Reaching Outside of Bash

-Many things are hard to do directly in pure bash, but easy to do with the right supporting tools.
-For example, trimming the [whitespace](https://stackoverflow.com/a/3352015) from a string is verbose in pure bash but its simple to do by piping to existing POSIX tools like xargs:
+Many things are hard to do directly in pure bash but easy to do with the right supporting tools.
+For example, trimming the [whitespace](https://stackoverflow.com/a/3352015) from a string is verbose in pure bash, but its simple to do by piping to existing POSIX tools like `xargs`:

 ``` bash
 $ echo "   lol  " | xargs
 lol
 ```

-Bash Regular expressions have some limitations but sed, grep and [`awk`](/blog/awk-examples) make it easy to do whatever you need, and if you have to deal with JSON data `jq` will make your life easier.
+Bash regular expressions have some limitations but sed, grep, and [`awk`](/blog/awk-examples) make it easy to do whatever you need, and if you have to deal with JSON data `jq` will make your life easier.

 ## Conclusion

 I hope this overview of string manipulation in bash gave you enough details to cover most of your use cases.

-Also, if you’re the type of person who’s not afraid to do things solve problems in bash then I think you might like Earthly:
+Also, if you're the type of person who's not afraid to solve problems in bash then take a look at Earthly:

 {% include cta/cta1.html %}

 ## Feedback

-If you have any clever tricks for handling strings in bash, or spot any problems with my examples then let me know on twitter [`@AdamGordonBell`](https://twitter.com/adamgordonbell).
+If you have any clever tricks for handling strings in bash, or spot any problems with my examples, let me know on Twitter [`@AdamGordonBell`](https://twitter.com/adamgordonbell).